-- a) In the case of disapproval of an application for a Certificate of Appropriateness, the Commission shall place upon its record the reasons for such determination and shall forthwith cause a notice of its determination, accompanied by a copy of its reasons therefor as set forth in the records of the Commission, to be issued to the applicant, and the Commission may make recommendations to the applicant, with respect to appropriateness of design, arrangement, texture, materials and other features.

-- b) Prior to the issuance of any disapproval, the Commission may notify the applicant of its proposed action accompanied by recommendations of change in the applicant's proposal which, if made, would make the application acceptable to the Commission. - c) If within fourteen days of receipt of such notice the applicant files an acceptable written modification of his/her application, the Commission shall cause a Certificate of Appropriateness to be issued to the applicant.
+- (1) In the case of disapproval of an application for a certificate of appropriateness, the Commission shall place upon its record the reasons for such determination and shall forthwith cause a notice of its determination, accompanied by a copy of its reasons therefor as set forth in the records of the Commission, to be issued to the applicant, and the Commission may make recommendations to the applicant, with respect to appropriateness of design, arrangement, texture, materials and other features. - (2) Prior to the issuance of any disapproval, the Commission may notify the applicant of its proposed action accompanied by recommendations of change in the applicant's proposal which, if made, would make the application acceptable to the Commission. - (3) If within 14 days of receipt of such notice the applicant files an acceptable written modification of his/her application, the Commission shall cause a certificate of appropriateness to be issued to the applicant.

-8.7.3 Certificate of Non-applicability

-In the case of a determination by the Commission that an application for a Certificate of Appropriateness or for a Certificate of Non-Applicability does not involve any exterior architectural feature which is not then subject to review by the Commission in accordance with the provisions of 8.4.2, the Commission shall cause a Certificate of Non-Applicability to be issued to the applicant.
+C. Certificate of non-applicability.
+In the case of a determination by the Commission that an application for a certificate of appropriateness or for a certificate of non-applicability does not involve any exterior architectural feature which is not then subject to review by the Commission in accordance with the provisions of § 240-8.4B, the Commission shall cause a certificate of non-applicability to be issued to the applicant.